-The Commission undertakes economic regulation in the water and sewerage, electricity, gas, maritime and rail industries, provides advice to local councils under the Local Government Act 1999 (a new function commenced on 30 April 2022), conducts formal public inquiries and provides advice to the South Australian Government on economic and regulatory matters.
+The Commission undertakes economic regulation in the water and sewerage, electricity, gas, maritime and rail industries, provides advice to local councils under the Local Government Act 1999 conducts formal public inquiries and provides advice to the South Australian Government on economic and regulatory matters.
 The ESC Act and various other Acts together provide the Commission with those regulatory and advisory powers and functions.
 The Commission's role under the Planning, Development and Infrastructure Act 2016 has not commenced, as the enabling regulations are not in place.